Lada Largus

-The Lada Largus is a compact estate car built by the Russian manufacturer AvtoVAZ since 2012.
+The Lada Largus is a compact estate car built by the Russian manufacturer AvtoVAZ for Russia and CIS countries since 2012.
 It is essentially a rebadged version of the Renault-developed first generation Dacia Logan MCV and is produced as a joint project with Renault and Nissan.

-History
+Overview

-After the Lada Riva had been removed from production in December 2010 AvtoVAZ no longer produced any inexpensive and roomy station wagon models.
+After the VAZ-2104 had been removed from production in 2012, AvtoVAZ no longer produced any inexpensive and roomy station wagon models.
 The present model line station wagons Lada Kalina and Lada Priora have a higher completion and much higher price.
 The Largus is the first joint project between AvtoVAZ and Renault-Nissan (with an investment of $550 million).
 It is part of a larger common plan of the companies to produce five models in Russia, based on the Dacia B0 platform.
 The total production in 2012 is expected to reach 27,000 cars (mostly Largus).